YanboWang0204/GoodReads-Recommendation-System/README.md

 - **Partial_Datasets**: Some intermediate files before reaching our final ones, you can use them if you want to completely replicate the whole process (Part 1)
 - **Basic_datasets**: The base datasets for book information & book reviews, the datasets used mainly in the part `Model data preparation` and NLP models (Part 1 & 3);
 - **Rec_models_datasets**: The selected data for recommendation models' use (Part 2);

+P.S.
+Remember to first decompress the .zip files before use and put them into your working directory to take care of path problems.

 ### Jupyter notebooks & NLP codes